itcommit-aws/tesslabs/lab01.md

-# 실습 #01 : Introduction to AWS Identity and Access Management (IAM)
+# Lab01 : Introduction to AWS Identity and Access Management (IAM)

 ```
 45분